rust-practice/cargo-leet/README.md

 ## Tool Installation

-NB: If cargo-leet is already installed you do the install it will just replace it even it it was previously installed from a different source.
+NB: If cargo-leet is already installed, and you install it again, it will just replace it even if it was previously installed from a different source.
 For example if you install it from a clone then run the command to install from git it will replace the existing version that is installed (they will not both be installed).

 ### From GitHub